-One of the greatest results of the CompLeap project is the way it makes visible the potential built into the national education data resources and ways to manage them.
-The digital, competence-based learner services illustrated in the protype are a kind of advanced product in which the national education data resources play a primary production role.
-CompLeap development work makes visible the possibility of competence-based and learner-centred digital services aimed for individual citizens and counselling staff.
-Furthermore, this applies to the countries that have centralised data resources or equivalent ways of collecting and validating data on citizens' learning paths from different sources.
-In the light of the project's key outcomes, Finland serves as an example of a country that has valid data resources for these kinds of services.
+One of the greatest results of the CompLeap project is the way it makes visible the potential built into the national education data resources.
+The digital, competence-based learner services illustrated in the protype are a kind of an advanced product, where the national education data resources play primary production role.
+CompLeap development work makes visible that competence-based and learner-centered digital services aimed for the individual citizens as well as counselling staff are possible.
+Furthermore, this applies to the countries that have centralized data resources or equal ways to collect and validate data on the citizens learning paths.
+In the light of the project key outcomes, Finland serves as an example of the country that has a valid data resources for this kind of services.
 This is a clear asset for the sustainability of the project results.
-The wider reforms - technical, thinking-related and practical - require illustration of the opportunities available.
+The wider reforms, both technical, thinking-related and practical, require illustration of the opportunities available.

-This also means current barriers for the future potential of the key results, as the state of the education data resources varies a lot across EU countries.
-The evaluation material shows that the project actors have recognised these challenges in a respectable manner over the course of the project and documented them accordingly for future purposes.
-In addition, current national regulation does not fully support the creation of the services designed and illustrated in the CompLeap project.
+This also means current barriers for the future potential of the key results, as the state of the education data resources varies a lot across the EU countries.
+The evaluation material shows that the project actors have recognized these challenges in a respectable manner in the course of the project and documented them accordingly for the future porposes.
+In addition, the current national regulation does not fully support the creation of the services designed and illustrated in the CompLeap project.
 This is visible in the Finnish case described in the Sustainability Plan.
-The evaluation material shows that these barriers are well recognised among the key project actors, which is a clear asset for the sustainability and potential impact of the CompLeap key outcomes.
-Furthermore, FINEEC evaluators see that this creates a good basis to seek for solutions in the future.
+The evaluation material shows that these barriers are well recognized among the key project actors, that is a clear asset for the sustainability and potential impact of the CompLeap key outcomes.
+Furthermore, FINEEC evaluators see that this creates a good basis to seek for the solutions in the future.

-Based on the interviews, there are somewhat varying interpretations among the project actors about whether the developed framework architecture sufficiently takes into account the other countries outside of Finland.
+Based on the interviews there are to some extent varying interpretations among the project actors whether the developed framework architecture takes enough into account the other countries outside of Finland.

-In the light of the interviews and other evaluation material, there are a couple of possible reasons for these varying views, as follows:
+In the light of the interviews and other evaluation material there are a couple of possible reasons for these varying views, as follows:

-First, other actors besides actual developers of the framework architecture and prototypes may not always recognise the difference between them and their intended outcomes as part of the CompLeap project.
-Second, as stated in the original project goals, the framework architecture was supposed to the be tailored in a way that is usable across Europe.
+First, other actors than actual developers of the framework architecture and prototypes may not always recognize the difference between them and their intended outcomes as a part of the CompLeap project.
+Second, as stated in the original project goals, the framework architecture was supposed to the be tailored in a way that is usable across the Europe.
 Based on the interviews, this goal has been reached.
-In addition, the framework architecture has been presented and discussed in workshops in the Netherlands, Germany, Estonia and Croatia (an online workshop).
-However, in the light of the evaluation material, it has not led to concrete local solutions that would advance the framework architecture developed.
-The project has not had associate partners for piloting in the Netherlands.
-Thus, the outcome of the workshops has primarily been the creation of the awareness of the CompLeap key outcomes among countries across Europe.
+In addition, the framework architecture has been presented and discussed in the workshops in Netherland, Germany, Estonia and Croatia (an online workshop).
+However, in the light of the evaluation material it has not led to the concrete local solutions that would advance the framework architecture developed.
+The project has not had associate partners for piloting in Netherlands.
+Thus, the outcome of the workshops has primarily been creation of the consciousness on the CompLeap key outcomes among the countries across Europe.